serverlessworkflow/specification/specification.md

 can also be used to define expressions that should be evaluated during workflow execution.

-Defining expressions as part of function definitions has the benefit of being able to reference them by their logical name through workflow states where expression evaluation is required, thus making them reusable definitions.
+Defining expressions as part of function definitions has the benefit of being able to reference them by their logical name through workflow states where expression evaluation is required.

-Expression expression functions must declare their `type` parameter to be `expression`.
+Expression functions must declare their `type` parameter to be `expression`.

 Let's take at an example of such definitions: